 When I grew weary of hauling a van-load of statues, stone carvings, quilts, and prayer flags all over the Midwest, a miracle happened.
 On a drive down the Mississippi River, I pulled off I-90 to stop for a break, and saw a sign “House for Sale”.
 Intrigued, I said, “Let’s check it out,” even though I wasn’t looking to buy.

-My friend and I turned onto the Main Street of a 2-street town, and saw this magnificent century barn, with the original grey tin, renovated with pristinely trimmed white windows and the cupola staged in a sweet garden.
+My friend and I turned onto the Main Street of a 2-street town, and saw this magnificent century barn, with the original grey tin, renovated with white windows and the cupola staged in a sweet garden.
 That day in early August, I looked up and fell in love.
-I had just a few years experience in retail and I had no business plan, but I asked myself, “Just how hard could it be?”
-A question I’ve used on many occasions as i ventured into other unknown territory!
+I had just a few years' experience in retail and I had no business plan, but I asked myself, “Just how hard could it be?”
+This would be question I’d ask on many occasions as i ventured into other unknown territory!

 There have been missteps and successes, but mainly a wide array of sisters who came forth to lend a hand just when I needed it most!
-A retired interior designer, an old friend with painting and “infrastructure” skills, a couple of millennials determined to haul me into the 21st century, and a whole host of others who guided me, advised me, purchased from me, and now, are teaching me new skills!
+A retired interior designer, an old friend with painting and “infrastructure” skills, a couple of millennials determined to haul me into the 21st century, and a whole host of others guided and advised me, purchased from me, and now, are teaching me new skills!